Coherus BioSciences Inc. (CHRS) Reveals an Earnings Mystery

 CHRS’s Market Performance

-CHRS stocks went up by 0.56% for the week, with a monthly drop of -0.99% and a quarterly performance of -1.59%, while its annual performance rate touched -9.19%.
-The volatility ratio for the week stands at 4.26% while the volatility levels for the past 30 days are set at 4.01% for Coherus BioSciences Inc..
-The simple moving average for the period of the last 20 days is 3.55% for CHRS stocks with a simple moving average of 1.30% for the last 200 days.
+CHRS stocks went down by -2.48% for the week, with a monthly drop of -0.51% and a quarterly performance of -1.99%, while its annual performance rate touched -10.75%.
+The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 3.95% for Coherus BioSciences Inc..
+The simple moving average for the period of the last 20 days is 2.01% for CHRS stocks with a simple moving average of -0.21% for the last 200 days.

 Analysts’ Opinion of CHRS